greysoft/slf4j-stdio/README.txt

-slf4j-stdio is a logging framework, and more specifically it is an SLF4J adapter library.
+slf4j-stdio is a logging framework that prints all logs to standard-output (ie. the console) and more specifically it is an SLF4J adapter library.
 That means you do no call slf4j-stdio directly, but so long as you have it on your classpath, any logging calls to the SLF4J facade will get transparently routed to slf4j-stdio.

 So why do we need yet another SLF4J-based logger?